fireact-dev/core/README.md

 # Fireact

-fireact.devis a React web application built with TypeScript, TailwindCSS, and Firebase Authentication.
+fireact.dev is a React web application built with TypeScript, TailwindCSS, and Firebase Authentication.
 This project provides user sign-up, sign-in, and password reset functionalities, along with a user dashboard.

 ## Table of Contents
 - [Prerequisites](#prerequisites)